Regulations for marketing and trading of eggs, registration, egg marking and inspections, salmonella and egg quality.

 Registration of laying hen establishments

-The Registration of Establishments (Laying Hens) Regulations 2003 require all laying hen establishments with 350 or more laying hens - whether from caged, barn, free range or organic egg-producing hens - to be registered with the Department for Environment, Food and Rural Affairs’ (Defra’s) Egg Marketing Inspectorate (EMI).
+The Registration of Establishments (Laying Hens) Regulations 2003 require all laying hen establishments with 350 or more laying hens - whether from caged, barn, free range or organic egg-producing hens - to be registered with the Animal and Plant Health Agency (APHA).

-You must also register with EMI as a producer if:
+You must also register with APHA as a producer if:

 - you have 50 or more hens and any of your eggs are marketed at a local public market